 Habit: Zanthoxylum flavum grows as a large shrub to small tree up to 11 meters in height with a trunk to 50 cm in diameter.
 The vegetation has a fine pubescence.
 The oddly pinnate, compound leaves are arranged alternately to 25 cm in length.
 The leaflets are up to 8 cm in length, ovate to elliptic with an oblique leaf base, an obtuse leaf apex and an entire or crenulate leaf margin.
 The leaves have pellucid punctate dots and are aromatic when crushed.

-The dioecious actinomorphic flowers are arranged in terminal panicles.
+Zanthoxylum flavum is dioecious.
+The incomplete, imperfect, actinomorphic flowers are arranged in terminal panicles.
 The calyx has 4 unfused green sepals.
 The corolla has 4 greenish-white, unfused petals.
 Staminate flowers have 4 stamens and a non-functional ovary.
 The carpellate flowers have no stamens and 1-3 unfused carpels.
 Each superior ovary has 1 locule and 1 seed.
 The fruit is a capsule at maturity producing black seeds.

 Habitat: Zanthoxylum flavum grows in Dry Broadleaf Evergreen Formation – Woodland/Shrubland (coppice/scrubland) on a sand substrate.

-Distribution in Bahamas/Globally: Zanthoxylum flavum grows on all island groupings in the Bahamian Archipelago as well as Florida and the Caribbean region.
+Distribution: Zanthoxylum flavum grows on all island groupings in the Lucayan Archipelago as well as Florida and the Caribbean region.

-Medicinal/Cultural/Economic usage: Zanthoxylum flavum is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Zanthoxylum flavum is not known to be used medicinally in the Lucayan Archipelago.

 Zanthoxylum flavum is used in the horticultural industry and is a highly prized for cabinetry and other wood working for its distinctive wood color.